Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 Japanese breakfast using fresh local ingredients

 Guests staying at the Sawara Shokecho Hotel NIPPONIA can enjoy a nutritious Japanese breakfast made with fresh local ingredients.
-For drinks, you can enjoy original amazake made from sake lees from the local sake brewery, Toukoru Sake Brewery!
+The drink is an original amazake made from sake lees from the local sake brewery, Toukoru Sake Brewery!

 Japanese breakfast (image)

-You can enjoy Sawara local sake in a stately atmosphere unique to the brewery.
+You can enjoy local sake from Sawara in the atmosphere of the brewery's unique and dignified atmosphere.

 TASTING BAR